 With all of the face mask frames here, you supply your own filter material.
 It's up to you to select and source the right material for you.
 They work well with an 8-inch square of fabric (in a diagonal/diamond orientation).
 There's a lot of info out there right now on which materials are most effective, some of it conflicting.
 Many common materials will only give you minimal protection against COVID-19.
 But something is better than nothing, and any face mask will help protect others from you, whether you're sick or not (since you can carry COVID-19 without symptoms.)
-Personally, I'm happy with a double layer of t-shirt material.
+Personally, I'm happy with t-shirt material.

 This one uses flexible (TPU) material for two unique features: 1.
 A flexible inner ring that should provide a better seal against the face, as well as better comfort.
 2. Built-in adjustable straps.
 While I'm proud of the strap design and it works very well with TPU material, most people would probably be better off providing their own straps.
 (So there is a "strapless" version of this below.)
 If you have your own elastic material you can use for straps, even just rubber bands, that will often be a better solution.
 This design is best only for people who can't source their own straps.
 These TPU straps aren't the most comfortable over the ears.
 I don't mind it for my short trips to the store.
 But for extended use, you'd want to wrap the straps in something soft (possibly the same material you use for a filter) where they touch your ears (and I think that would work fine, but I haven't tested it yet.)